Yakshiyum Njanum: Production

 The film stirred much controversy because director Vinayan was against FEFKA, the directors' association of Kerala.
 The shooting of the film was interrupted due to external interference.
-Actors Jagathi Sreekumar, Guinness Pakru and Indrans stepped out from the film after the pressure from film associations.
-The film was not allowed to censor at first, but director Vinayan consulted the high Court of Kerala and he won the case.
+Actors Jagathi Sreekumar, Guinness Pakru, and Indrans stepped out from the film after pressure from film associations.
+The film was not allowed to censor at first, but director Vinayan consulted the High Court of Kerala and won the case.

 Soundtrack

 The soundtrack for the film was scored by débutante Sajan Madhav, with lyrics penned by Kaithapram and Vinayan.
-The composer is the son of the late acclaimed tunemaker Raveendran.
-The album featured four songs and the karaoke of them and it got mostly positive reviews.

 Reception

 Sify wrote that the film is "repeating those same old tricks in a new format!
 Still, if you are willing to leave your brains back home and set your mind just to have some fun at the theatre, well, Yakshiyum Njanum could turn out to be a watchable fare".
 Rediff.com stated: "Yakshiyum Njanum is a substandard fare and nothing more".
 Nowrunning.com wrote "Vinayan has moved miles ahead of Aakasha Ganga, and has tried to bring in a few fresh scares into his new film ... in spite of all this, there is no genuine scariness in it", but added that "Meghna who plays the Yakshi is a charmer".